 and will often encourage the person experiencing the disorder to seek some help.

 When the patient comes in for some help,

 here's some ways to approach managing them which is very important,

 because, again, remember these people have very little insight

 into the fact that they have anything wrong with their personalities.

-So it?s important to align with the patient, let them fell trusted and secure,
+So it's important to align with the patient, let them feel trusted and secure,

 check your countertransference which is basically your response to the patient,